 Got the taste for adventure?
 Then try out these amazing adrenaline-inducing activities…

 Ever wanted to be more adventurous?
 To climb a mountain or jump out of a plane?
 Don’t live with regrets, live life to the full – throw off the shackles of the mundane and start ticking off your adventure activity bucket list right here, right now.
-Head into the great outdoors and make the most of the adventure playground we all call home, because there’s nowhere better to get your adrenaline pumping than in Yorkshire.
+Head into the great outdoors and make the most of the adventure playground we call home, because there’s nowhere better to get your adrenaline pumping than in Yorkshire.

 Take the path less travelled and go off-roading

 If you’re looking for an adrenaline thrill behind the wheel, off-roading on Yorkshire’s trails is the best way to get it.
 And you can do just that at the North Yorkshire Off Road Centre in Whitby.
 For this heart-in-your-mouth activity, you’ll jump in a 4X4 and tackle the places where cars aren’t supposed to go, from hillsides to gulleys, rock beds to ditches.
 If you want to get the most excitement out of it, head to the North Yorkshire Off Road Centre in Whitby.
 They’ve been taking you on white-knuckle driving experiences since the 70s and you can leap in their Land Rover Defender 110 TDCi and carve a swathe through their specially-built course, all with stunning views over Robin Hood’s Bay.
 Prices start from £185 for a half-day session.

 North Yorkshire Off Road Centre, Bay Ness Quarry, High Lane, Robin Hood’s Bay, Whitby, North Yorkshire, YO22 4PJ.

 Harrogate Climbing Centre, The Zone, Hornbeam Park Avenue, Harrogate, North Yorkshire, HG2 8QT.

 Journey under the Earth’s surface to the hidden caves beneath

 Looking for things to do in Yorkshire that’ll get your pulse racing?
 Head underground for a spot of caving, or spelunking, if you will.
 It’s not for the faint of heart, so make sure you go with an experienced guide, like the ones at How Stean Gorge.
 You’ll be led into underground routes, climbing, crawling and every so often, wading your way through the near-impossible narrow nooks and crannies, that are all hidden underneath our feet.
 For £65 per person, you’ll get a 3-hour guided tour under the Yorkshire Dales, with a safety briefing, caving kit and knee pads – you’ll need them.